kscott5/AccountManager/example12_google_oauth2/README.md

   envelope = imap.fetch(message_id, "ENVELOPE")[0]
 end

-This is VERY slow.
+This is VERY slow, 60 seconds for 20 messages.
 In fact, IMAP RFC documents mention passing a list of message_id.
-This is better.
+This is better at approx. 10 seconds for 55 messages.

 imap.examine("INBOX")
 idList = imap.search("UNSEEN")